carrot-foundation/methodology-rules/apps/methodologies/bold/rule-processors/mass/numeric-weight-values/README.md

 ## 📄 Description

-Verify if all the values declared in a `MOVE` event, with the `move-type` declared as `Weighing`, are valid numeric values.
+Verify if all the values declared in a MOVE event, with the 'move-type' declared as 'Weighing,' are valid numeric values.

 ## 📂 Implementation